amitdas022/application-demo/README.md

     # Used by /api/okta-user-management.js
     OKTA_API_TOKEN=YOUR_OKTA_SSWS_API_TOKEN

-    # The following Auth0-specific variables are no longer directly used or have changed meaning:
+    # The following Auth0-specific variables are no longer directly used or have changed context:
     # AUTH0_M2M_CLIENT_ID (Not used for Okta API token auth)
     # AUTH0_M2M_CLIENT_SECRET (Not used for Okta API token auth)
     # AUTH0_MANAGEMENT_AUDIENCE (Okta base URL is derived from AUTH0_DOMAIN for Management API)